Post Divorce Modification

 While the children were in school, the child support amount was adequate for Jennifer for the household costs.
 Her part-time job enabled her to buy a car and enjoy a vacation.
 After a decade, the youngest child graduated from school and the child support amounts stopped.
 During this period as she had raised the children, she lacked a career.
 Now, that the child support had been terminated, her future looked bleak.

-Mathew and Jennifer had an excellent post divorce relationship and had proved that they were excellent parents.
+Mathew and Jennifer had an excellent post divorce relationship, and had proved that they were excellent parents.
 So, Jennifer did not want to hire a lawyer against Mathew to obtain spousal support.
 So, she spoke with him regarding her situation.
 Mathew sympathized with her, but felt that she was responsible for not becoming financially independent.

 At this juncture, both opted for mediation as an alternative to filing a petition in the court.
 The mediator suggested that Jennifer should attend a job training that would lead to a lucrative career.
-Till she can become stable in her career (the agreed duration was of 5 years), Mathew should disburse her spousal support.
+Until she become stable in her career (the agreed duration was of 5 years), Mathew should disburse her spousal support.
 This provision of short-term support was agreed upon by Mathew.
 Jennifer also had a dream of becoming financially independent and hence, she endorsed this plan.

 In this manner, mediation can prove to be very efficient in alteration of terms post divorce.